-Synopsis of House Bill 330
+Synopsis of Senate Bill 374

-House Bill 330 creates new sections of statute that:
+Senate Bill 374 (SB374) creates new sections of statute that:

-- Provide for the creation of a land grant-merced and acequia infrastructure trust fund (trust fund) and two related project funds, the land grant-merced infrastructure project fund and the acequia infrastructure project fund.
-LFC staff conclude that there is no revenue source for the trust fund, absent a separate appropriation into the trust fund of at least \$5 million each; - Grant the New Mexico Land Grant Council and the Interstate Stream Commission the authority to administer, in conjunction with DFA, various aspects of the infrastructure funding process; - Allow for the allocation of 1.1% of the estimated bonding capacity for severance tax bonds for qualified land grant-merced infrastructure projects and an equal amount for qualified acequia infrastructure projects; and - Require New Mexico Land Grant Council and the Interstate Stream Commission to report to the appropriate legislative interim committee on expenditures from the project funds, the purposes for which expenditures were made, an analysis of the progress of the projects fund-ed, and recommendations for improvement of HB330.
+- Provide for the creation of a land grant-merced and acequia infrastructure trust fund (trust fund) and two related project funds, the land grant-merced infrastructure project fund and the acequia infrastructure project fund; .
+LFC staff conclude that there is no revenue source for the trust fund, absent a separate appropriation into the trust fund of at least \$5 million each; - Grant the New Mexico Land Grant Council and the Interstate Stream Commission the authority to administer, in conjunction with the New Mexico Department of Finance and Administration (DFA), various aspects of the infrastructure funding process; - Allow for the allocation of 1.1% of the estimated bonding capacity for severance tax bonds for qualified land grant-merced infrastructure projects and an equal amount for qualified acequia infrastructure projects; and - Require New Mexico Land Grant Council and the Interstate Stream Commission to report to the appropriate legislative interim committee on expenditures from the project funds, the purposes for which expenditures were made, an analysis of the progress of the projects fund-ed, and recommendations for improvement of SB374.